2022 Buick Encore GX Review, Ratings, Specs, Prices, and Photos

 The Encore GX has a savvy infotainment system and lots of standard features, but its warranty and options list come off thin.
 We give it a 7 for features.

-At about $26,000, the Encore GX Preferred with the smaller engine and front-wheel drive has 18-inch wheels, keyless start, cloth and synthetic leather seats, power features, and an 8.0-inch touchscreen with wireless Apple CarPlay and Android Auto.
+At about $27,000, the Encore GX Select has front-wheel drive has 18-inch wheels, keyless start, cloth and synthetic leather seats, power features, and an 8.0-inch touchscreen with wireless Apple CarPlay and Android Auto.

 Which Buick Encore GX should I buy?

-We’d move up to the Encore GX Select with the bigger engine.
+We’d move up to the Encore GX Preferred.
 For about $28,000 it gains heated front seats, blind-spot monitors, remote start, satellite radio, and an eight-way power-adjustable driver’s seat.

 How much is a fully loaded Buick Encore GX?